Some background information

 Will we use your personal data in automated decision making or profiling?

-We may sometimes use technology to make decisions.
+We will not use automated systems to make decisions based on your data.
+However, we may sometimes use technology to help us make decisions.
 We may do this for deciding if:

-- we can give you a loan based on information we hold about you or your business, and information we receive from credit reference agencies.
-This includes details on whether you’ve kept up to date with payments on any credit accounts, and if you’ve been to court.
+· we can give` you a loan based on information we hold about you or your business, and information we receive from credit reference agencies (this includes details on whether you’ve kept up to date with payments on any credit accounts, and if you’ve been to court) and/or

 What are your rights?